HaxellG/HaxellG/README.md

 🤖 I have a strong passion for robotics and love working on Arduino and electronics projects

-🔬 Learning about Bionic Technology and its 3D design applications.
+🔬 Learning about Bionic Technology.

 💪 When I'm away from the keyboard, I enjoy physical exercise and coloring anime illustrations.